khoidauminh/khoidauminh/README.md

 ### Hello!

-A robot to occasionally contributes to projects
+A robot who occasionally contributes to projects

 All of my projects are just for fun.